-Reviewers at the independent review organization will take a careful look at a l of t he information related to your appeal.
+Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.

 If this organization says yes to your appeal, then we must pay you back for our share of the costs of care you have received since the date when we said your coverage would end.
 We must also continue to cover the care for as long as it is medically necessary.
 You must continue